leviem1/lmkb/java/OpenJDK-vs-Oracle-JDK-Licensing.md

 After Java 8, Oracle changed the terms in which it distributes its Java Development Kit (JDK).
-Oracle has supported the OpenJDK project for years, which is distributed under the GNU GPLv2, w/ Classpath Exeception.
+Oracle has supported the OpenJDK project for years, which is distributed under the GNU GPLv2, w/ Classpath Exception.
 Here are the primary differences between these distributions as of Java 11.

 | | OpenJDK | Oracle JDK |
 | --- | --- | --- |